yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `plugin` {#input.plugin}

 See [Functional plugin](/docs/plugins/overview#functional-plugin).
-This command is only available in insert mode.
+This command is only available in normal mode.

 ### `noop` {#input.noop}